- Home

 Be Sure to Educate Your Employees

 Employees are key to a successful business recycling program.
-Make sure your employees know which materials can be recycled and where to place the recyclable materials for temporary storage and ultimate collection.
+Ensure your employees know which materials can be recycled and where to place them for temporary storage and ultimate collection.
 For information on recyclable products, visit the CalRecycle Information for Consumers website.

 What Not to Place in Recycling Bins